-In addition, NMAC also performed a review of the receivables in the pool of receivables described in this prospectus to confirm that those receivables satisfied the criteria described under "The Receivables-Characteristics of the Receivables" and the Eligibility Criteria described under "Description of the Transfer and Servicing Agreements-Representations and Warranties; Remedies.1" The first aspect of that review tested the accuracy of the individual receivables data contained in NMAC's data tape.
+In addition, NMAC also performed a review of the receivables in the pool described in this prospectus to confirm that those receivables satisfied the criteria described under "The Receivables-Characteristics of the

+Receivables" and the Eligibility Representations described under "Description of the Transfer and Servicing Agreements-Representations and Warranties; Remedies."
+The first aspect of that review tested the accuracy of the individual receivables data contained in NMAC's data tape.
 The data tape is an electronic record maintained by NMAC, which includes certain attributes of the receivables.
-NMAC ensured that a random sample of 125 receivable files, 121 of which relate to the receivables in the pool of receivables described in this prospectus, was selected to compare certain data points such as FICO® score, APR and origination date that are shown on the data tape to the corresponding information in the applicable loan file.
-Of the approximately 2,662 aggregate data points checked, 4 discrepancies were noted.
-The depositor believes that these discrepancies are immaterial differences between the loan file and the data tape and do not indicate any systemic errors in the receivables data or other errors that could result in the Rule 193 Information not being accurate in all material respects.
-A second aspect of that review consisted of a comparison of the information contained under "The Receivables" to data in, or derived from, the data tape.
-Statistical information relating to the receivables in the pool of receivables described in this prospectus was recalculated using the applicable information on the data tape.
+NMAC ensured that a random sample of 125 receivable files, 125 of which relate to the receivables in the pool described in this prospectus, was selected to compare certain data points such as FICO® score, APR and origination date that are shown on the data tape to the corresponding information in the applicable loan file.
+Of the approximately 2,750 aggregate data points checked with respect to the 125 receivable files, three discrepancies were noted.
+The depositor believes that the discrepancies are immaterial differences between the loan file and the data tape and do not indicate any systemic error in the receivables data or other error that could result in the Rule 193 Information not being accurate in all material respects.
+A second aspect of that review consisted of a comparison of the statistical information contained under "The Receivables" to data in, or derived from, the data tape.
+Statistical information relating to the receivables in the pool described in this prospectus was recalculated using the applicable information on the data tape.
 In addition to this review, NMAC performs periodic internal control reviews and internal audits of various processes, including its origination and reporting system processes.